PlumpMath/candidacy-exam/slides.md

 Expertise
 ---------

-Expertise is important for efficient computation
+Domain knowledge is important for efficient computation

 Expertise
 ---------

-Most scientific programmers aren't expert in all requisite disciplines
+Most scientific programmers aren't experts in all requisite domains

 Expertise